tonymullen/meanjs-calendar/README.md

 ## Demo

 A demo of the module in the standard Mean.JS template app can be seen [here](https://boiling-thicket-12784.herokuapp.com/).
-In order to add or delete events you'll need to either create an account or log in with login name `tester` and password `Test12345!`.
+You can add or delete public events without logging in.
+It is also possible to create an account or log in with login name `tester` and password `Test12345!`.